Functional Behaviour Assessment and BehaviourTeacher and behaviour specialist observing a pupil using a visual schedule in a primary classroom

 Formative assessment principles apply equally to behaviour data as to academic data.
 Data collected daily is more useful than data collected weekly.
 Graphic displays of trend lines allow teams to see whether the plan is working far more clearly than raw numbers.
 A team that reviews a graph showing twelve weeks of data is far better positioned to make intervention decisions than a team working from impressions and memory.

 When data shows the BIP is not working, the team must examine implementation fidelity before concluding the plan is wrong.
-Scott (2017) found that in the majority of cases where BIPs appear to fail, the plan was not being implemented consistently.
-The first question is always: is the plan being followed as written?
-Only then does the team ask: does the plan need to change?
+The first question is: is the plan being followed as written?
+Only then does the team ask whether the hypothesis, replacement behaviour, reinforcement schedule or antecedent supports need to change.

 Function-based intervention works well.
 Carr and Durand (1985) found learners requested attention appropriately and reduced problem behaviour.
 This was faster and more lasting than just managing consequences.
 Meta-analyses show function-based interventions work better than others for learners with difficult behaviour.